heyoitsJuice/Description/README.md

 Software Engineer
 -----------------

 I'm a self-taught software engineer coming in from a Business Economics background.
 I find a lot of joy in being able to build out software and applications that accomplish something for someone!
 Being able to continuously learn and grow is a mantra I abide by.
+Though the path forward will be hard, I'm a firm believer in the idea that hard work and determination will get myself to where I want to be.

 * 🌍  I'm based in San Diego, California
 * 🖥️  See my portfolio at [http://justinclenista.vercel.app](http://justinclenista.vercel.app)